juliasilge/old_bloggy_blog/_posts/2017-03-06-Scraping-CRAN.md

 ## Putting it together

-Not it's time to join the data from the currently available packages and the archives.
+Now it's time to join the data from the currently available packages and the archives.

 - Packages that are in `archives` but not `pkgs` are no longer on CRAN.
 - Packages that are in `pkgs` but not `archives` only have one CRAN release.